 For the galette

-- Place the water into a small dish and place it in the freezer to make the ice water, about 15-20 minutes – it should be cold but not completely solid frozen.
-Meanwhile, in a medium mixing bowl, combine the dry ingredients: buckwheat flour, almond flour, collagen, and sea salt.
+- Place the water into a small dish and place it in the freezer to make the ice water, about 15-20 minutes – it should be cold but not completely frozen solid.
+Meanwhile, in a medium mixing bowl, combine the dry ingredients for the dough: buckwheat flour, almond flour, collagen, and sea salt.
 Whisk to combine.

 - Once the dough is chilling, create the filling.
 Slice your apples thinly by cutting them in half and removing the core, and set aside.
 Heat a small saucepan over medium-low, and add in the maple syrup, lemon juice, grass fed butter, vanilla, cinnamon, nutmeg, allspice, ginger, fennel, cardamom, ground cloves, and chaga.
 Stir to combine until the mixture is warm and the butter melts.